RedHatGov/ansible-idm/README.md

 idm
 =========

-This role provisions, installs, and configures RHEL Identity Manager (IdM).
+This role installs and configures RHEL Identity Manager (IdM).

 Requirements
 ------------

-- Expects a working RHEL+KVM hypervisor to target
+- Expects a working RHEL 7 system to target
 - Red Hat Network account with a RHEL subscription available

 Role Variables